-To perform remote command operations on HMC, you must have:
+To perform remote command operations on HMC:

-- SSH installed on each LPAR that is a VCS system in the cluster. - Configured HMCs to allow passwordless SSH access from LPARs.
+- SSH must be installed on each LPAR that is a VCS system in the cluster. - Configured HMCs must allow password-less SSH access from LPARs.

 For more information, refer to the appropriate IBM AIX documentation.